PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 Toolbar editor area
 ~~~~~~~~~~~~~~~~~~~

 The center area of the toolbar is reserved for the active editor.
-The active editor can contributes its own buttons, with actions that affect only the editor.
+The active editor can contribute its own buttons, with actions that affect only the editor.
 For example, the `Scene Editor <scene-editor.html>`_ provides buttons to select a transformation tool, or a button to add a new object.
-The `Animations Editor <animations-editor.html>`_ provides button for the animations playback.
+The `Animations Editor <animations-editor.html>`_ provides the buttons for the playback of the animations.

 Quick Access button
 ~~~~~~~~~~~~~~~~~~~